Five Pearls of Wisdom

 Strudwick reminded attendees how many of the famed Class of 92 trained in the relatively sparse conditions at The Cliff rather than the more recent multi-million-pound facility at Carrington.
 "Money, facilities and equipment alone are not the answer.
 Remember that bricks and mortar never made an athlete", he exhorted.
 He stressed that "Advancements in technology are not a substitute for our craft knowledge, rather a compliment."
 So, if the likes of Beckham, Giggs and Scholes got by, then do not moan about the state of your local club track or not being able to afford the latest fancy stopwatch.

 Keep a Training Diary

 Get a Coach

 A training diary can only take you so far and you need someone to assist you to monitor and make sense of it.
 "High-quality feedback supports the hunger for continuous improvement.
 How fast we learn will determine how successful we will be", said the former head of fitness and conditioning at both Blackburn Rovers and West Ham United.

 Set some Goals

 Strudwick quoted former captain Gary Neville, who once famously declared, Manchester United are never at the top of the mountain.
 There is no mountain, no end in sight, it is just a continuous, relentless charge year after year.
 There is never a feeling of "We have done it".
 So, set some realistic goals and be prepared to re-evaluate them as and when you achieve.
-If you suffer a dip in results as have the Red Devils in recent times then remember the old adage, "Form is temporary but class is permanent".
+If you suffer a dip in results, remember the old adage, "Form is temporary but class is permanent".